Anticancer gene: History

-Apoptin was the first anticancer gene to be isolated.
-This gene comes from the single, circular minus-strand DNA found in the Chicken Anemia Virus (CAV) genome.
-This virus belongs to the Gyrovirus genus, and is currently being studied as a new cancer therapeutic and diagnostic tool.
-This protein, also known as viral protein 3 (VP3) was isolated from chickens, and has been shown to cause PCD in transformed human cells.
+Apoptin was the first anticancer gene to be identified.
+It originates from the Chicken Anemia Virus (CAV), which has circular DNA.
+This virus belongs to the Gyrovirus family and is being researched for its potential in cancer treatment and diagnosis.
+The apoptin protein, also known as viral protein 3 (VP3), was first isolated from chickens and has been found to cause programmed cell death in human cancer cells.